hadirkhan10/chisel3-wiki/how-to-publish.md

 wait for release button to appear hit release
 ```
----
-incorporate git has
+### Tag the release
-tag git repo with version number
+incorporate git hash tag with git repo with version number